-We’re continuously monitoring the Codes SEPP to ensure it is effectively reducing red tape, costs and delays for low impact exempt and complying development.
+We continuously review the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 (Codes SEPP) to ensure it is effectively reducing red tape, costs and delays for exempt and complying development.

-Complying development is a fast-track approval for straightforward development that complies with the development standards in the Codes SEPP and includes new homes, home renovations, new industrial buildings and changes to shops and commercial buildings.
+Complying development is a fast-tracked approval for straightforward development that complies with the standards in the Codes SEPP.
+It includes new homes, home renovations, new industrial buildings and changes to shops and commercial buildings.

 You can also subscribe to our newsletter for regular updates from the Department.

-Page last updated: 20/02/2019
+Page last updated: 16/12/2019